Screenly/Anthias/README.md

 Want to help Anthias thrive?
 Support us using [GitHub Sponsor](https://github.com/sponsors/Screenly).

+## :rocket: Getting Started

+See [this](/docs/installation-options.md) page for options on how to install Anthias.

 ## :white_check_mark: Compatibility

 We've tested Anthias and is known to work on the following Raspberry Pi models: